esprit112/image-converter/Readme.md

 - photo - Grayscale.png
 - photo - Inverted.png

-If you choose JPEG as output format:
+If you choose JPEG as the output format:
 - photo - Grayscale.jpeg
 - photo - Inverted.jpeg